 Lindsay Buchman is an interdisciplinary artist living and working between Philadelphia, PA and Saratoga Springs, NY.
 Her work explores image-making and writing through print and lens-based media, artist books, and installation.
 Pivoting between text and image, she is primarily concerned with the intersections of language, intersubjectivity, and site.
 Through forms of mediation, she interrogates the role of seeing and its relationship to meaning—a subtext grounded in the disorientation of sight.

 Buchman holds an MFA from the University of Pennsylvania, and a BFA from California State University Long Beach.
-Exhibitions of her work include Blackburn 20|20 Gallery (New York, NY), The Danforth Museum of Art (Framingham, MA), Icebox Project Space (Philadelphia, PA), and Torrance Art Museum (Torrance, CA); artist talks and panels include the Institute of Contemporary Art (Philadelphia, PA), and The Print Center (Philadelphia, PA).
-She is a recipient of the Toby Devan Lewis Fellowship, and her work is included in the Rare Book Manuscript & Library (University of Pennsylvania).
-Currently, she is a lecturer at the University of Pennsylvania and Drexel University.
+Exhibitions of her work include the LA Art Book Fair at The Geffen Contemporary at MOCA, Los Angeles, CA; NY Art Book Fair at MoMA PS1, Long Island City, NY; The Danforth Museum of Art, Framingham, MA; Icebox Project Space, Philadelphia, PA; and Torrance Art Museum, Torrance, CA; artist talks and panels include the School of the Art Institute of Chicago, Institute of Contemporary Art (Philadelphia), and The Print Center.
+She is a recipient of the Toby Devan Lewis Fellowship, and her work is included in the Rare Book Manuscript & Library at the University of Pennsylvania.